keys-pub/keys/docs/README.md

 ## Saltpack

-[Saltpack](specs/saltpack.md) is the default [CryptoProvider](specs/cryptoprovider.md) used by Keys.pub and supports streaming, large message sizes, multiple recipients and armoring.
+[Saltpack](specs/saltpack.md) is the default format used by Keys.pub and supports streaming, large message sizes, multiple recipients and armoring.

 ## Sigchain